PHANT044M/SSPECTRA-AUDIO-LAB/README.md

 ## 🛠️ Installation & Compilation

 ### Standalone Portable EXE (Recommended)
-Download the precompiled `SSPECTRA AUDIO LAB v1.0.exe` directly from the [Releases](https://github.com/ВАШ_ГИТХАБ/ИМЯ_РЕПОЗИТОРИЯ/releases) section.
+Download the precompiled `SSPECTRA AUDIO LAB.exe` directly from the [Releases](https://github.com/PHANT044M/SSPECTRA-AUDIO-LAB/releases) section.
 The program is fully portable—simply launch it on your Windows PC.

 ### Running from Source
 Requires Python **3.11** or higher.